Offered On-Campus Only

-The MS program accommodates both full-time and part-time students.
-Full-time students can complete the program within an 18 month period.
+The program accommodates both a full-time and part-time students.
+Full-time students can complete the program within an 18-month period.
 Part-time completion will vary based on total number of credits taken each term.
-A program of study will be developed with the program coordinator which responds to student needs and the department’s plan for course scheduling.
+A program of study will be developed with the program coordinator that responds to student needs and the department’s plan for course scheduling.

 The Computer Science Department maintains its own academic computing network tailored to support our programs and provide an open environment for student experimentation and exploration.
 Departmental servers support the Computer Science Department and student web sites (www.cs.sunyit.edu), central file storage, remote access, databases, software repositories, streaming video, and student project virtual machines.
 Our computing environment is managed by professional staff and student administrators.
-Students interested in the fields of network or systems administration who desire an opportunity to further develop their skills prior to graduation should stop by our workroom.
+Students interested in the fields of network or systems administration and desiring an opportunity to hone their skills prior to graduation should stop by our workroom.

 Pre-Requisite Courses and Background

 - Computing Fundamentals